pauljadam/autocomplete-semantic-web/README.md

 ## Install

-Go to Atom > Preferences... then search for `Semantic Web Autocomplete` in Packages tab.
+Go to Atom > Preferences... then search for `Semantic Web Autocomplete` in Install tab.
 Restart atom.

 ## Development